nico92-pe/cart/README.md

 ## How to Run

-First you should download the Card Foler, then follow the instructions below:
+First you should download the Card Foler, I am not sure how to upload this file in Github.
+Then, the instructions below:
 1. CD Route of the Card Folder on your PC
 2. npm run develop
 3. Put the credentials: